halBRY/CS426_Final_Project_DDrive/README.md

 Sound:
 * The background song was edited into different sections, so that longer channels of the track are able to loop the music.
 * When the player is not moving, the music stops, and an idle sound plays.
 The engine idle sound was acquired from freesounds.org.

+## A8:

+Shaders:
+* Hits change the emissions part of the shader if you are in the center of the note.
+Hold notes also change emission when at the start part.
+* Shader of the car changes when power-up is picked up

+Forms of writing:
+* Opening screen that pops up at the start of the game
+* Ending screen that shows the player their score and accuracy

+Modifications from alpha to beta:
+* Track is now complete
+* Driving controls are better
+* Crossfade between different tracks to make the audio more natural sounding
+* Notes have different colors
+* Added hit sounds for feedback